dotkernel/dot-cli/docs/book/v3/usage.md

 # Usage

 Use `src/Command/DemoCommand.php` as an example when creating a new command.
-Update the name & description in the `AsCommand` attribute as needed.
+Update the name and description in the `AsCommand` attribute as needed.
 Also update the `$defaultName` property and the description set inside the `configure` method to match the `AsCommand` attribute.

 ## Running